Frequently Asked Questions (FAQ)

 The Annual open call now consists of two grants: Research projects and Research projects for early-career researchers.
 The rule stating that main applicants (project managers) only can have one ongoing project at a time is applied to both grants.

-However, if your Annual open call project is funded for 2020, 2021 and 2022 you are not qualified to apply in Formas’ Annual open call for 2021.
+However, if your Annual open call project is funded for 2021, 2022 and 2023 you are not qualified to apply in Formas’ Annual open call for 2021.
 This is because you cannot receive new funds in 2022 as your previous project is still receiving funding from Formas.
-You have the opportunity to apply for a new project during the last year that your ongoing project receives funding from Formas.
+You have the opportunity to apply for a new project during the last year your ongoing project receives funding from Formas.

 Yes, you are still allowed to apply for new funding this year.
 Prolongation of projects does not affect the project period, only the time you as a main applicant are allowed to use the money.